discord-samba/localization/guides/writing_localization_files.md

  - An array of any of the above
    - Denoted with `[]`, for example: `String[]`

-For convenience, these types are case-insensitive, however the argument identifiers are not.
+For convenience, these types are case-insensitive, however the argument identifiers are not as they must match with the template argument object keys.
 Resource type declarations follow the syntax of `ident: type`, or `ident?: type`, delimited by comma.
 Dangling commas are not permitted and will throw a parser error when the containing file is loaded.

 Identifiers ending in `?` denote optional arguments.
 These arguments are allowed to be omitted, and should generally be associated with Optional Templates and Script Templates that provide handling